Employment standards legislation provides for a variety of protected periods of leave. These include

 Questions often arise during or after pregnancy and parental leave.
 How much time can you take?
 Can you split the parental leave with your partner?
 What if the company says it has replaced you?

-If you feel that your rights are being violated or you are facing a related legal issue, it is imperative to seek expert legal advice.
+If you feel that your rights are being violated or you are facing a related legal issue, it is imperative to seek legal advice.

-Rudner Law lawyers have the expertise to:
+Rudner Law lawyers have the knowledge and experience to:

 - address pregnancy and parental leaves,